• LINE

 International Management Theory

-Industrial Organization theory I
+Industrial Organization I

 Tax accounting theory

-Non-profit accounting theory
+Non-commercial accounting theory

 ※The curriculum is subject to change.

-Example of time schedule
+Example of timetable

-Time schedule (first year spring semester)
+Time schedule (1st year spring semester)

 MON TUE WED THU FRI